benhook1013/space-game/DESIGN.md

 - The game starts in a menu overlay that also exposes a mute toggle.
 - `SpaceGame` transitions to `playing` when the user taps start.
-- Players can pause the game from the HUD or with the Escape key, showing a pause overlay with resume and menu options.
+- Players can pause the game from the HUD or with the Escape key, showing a pause overlay with resume, menu and mute buttons.
+- During play the HUD provides score, health, pause and mute controls.
 - On player death, a game over overlay appears with restart and menu buttons.
 - A `GameState` enum tracks the current phase.